Blue Shape Top

 Attention deficit hyperactivity disorder (ADHD) is one of the most prevalent child mental health disorders in the United States – about 1 in 10 children in the U.S. have an ADHD diagnosis.
 ADHD symptoms include inattention, hyperactivity, and sometimes impulsivity, at greater severity than is typically observed in children of the same age.
 Children with ADHD have short attention spans, which often makes it difficult for them to pay attention in school and to complete school work.

-Hyperactivity symptoms of ADHD sometimes make it seem like a child is constantly in motion, fidgeting, running around, climbing, and having trouble sitting still.
+Hyperactivity symptoms of ADHD can make it seem like a child is constantly in motion, fidgeting, running around, climbing, and having trouble sitting still.
 Impulsivity symptoms can lead children with ADHD to act without thinking.
 They may have strong, impatient reactions to waiting, especially when they’re expected to be still.
 Children with ADHD may also be more likely to blurt out answers in school, to interrupt or intrude on others, or to engage in risky behaviors such as playing aggressively or ignoring rules.

 Research shows that there are biological differences between people who have ADHD and people without ADHD.
 For children with ADHD, the neurotransmitters dopamine and norepinephrine do not work as effectively in the areas of the brain associated with executive functioning.
 This can negatively affect children’s emotional control, inhibition, time management, planning and organization.
 It can also negatively impact working memory, which affects children’s processing speed and their ability to multitask.